dodoman8067/mcsm/README.md

 1. Build static libcurl and install it.

-2. Copy the include files from the dependency's `include` folder (Copy the `single_include` when including nlohmann/json).
+2. Copy the include files from the dependency's `include` folder (Copy the `single_include` when including nlohmann/json) and place them to project's `include` folder (you can create it yourself)

 3. Run the cmake command.

 ## Usage

-To use MCSM, execute the compiled executable.
-For a list of available commands, type:
+To use the compiled executable type:

     mcsm help

+By doing this, you can get list of commands.
+If it's not working, try this:

+    ./mcsm help

 ## Contributing